 Products and Services Privacy Policy

-Infinian Data Solutions Limited respects your privacy and is committed to protecting your personal data.
-This privacy policy will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
+Infinian Data Solutions Limited (referred to as ‘Infinian’, ‘we’, ‘us’ or ‘our’ in this privacy policy) respects your privacy and is committed to protecting your personal data.
+This privacy policy will inform you as to how we look after your personal data which we collect and process about you in respect of our products and services and tell you about your privacy rights and how the law protects you.

 This privacy policy is provided in a layered format so you can click through to the specific areas set out below.
-Please also use the Glossary to understand the meaning of some of the terms used in this privacy policy.
+Please refer to the Glossary for the meaning of the defined terms and phrases used in this privacy policy.

 1. IMPORTANT INFORMATION AND WHO WE ARE